fatmausalan/ApriltagExperiment/README.md

 ### Step 4
 How to steer the car using AprilTag is explained in this step.
 At the same time, the processing time of the information received from the tags is examined.

+Note: As a result of the studies, we have created a repo and tool that needs to be continued to be developed.
+Due to the delay in recognizing the tags, the vehicle has not been able to operate in a controlled manner yet.
+However, the research process continues.
+If it is desired to add to the repo, it can be done in accordance with the general structure.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # AprilTag Deneyleri